 - Possible deformity at fracture site

-The doctor will ask about your symptoms, your physical activity, and how the injury occurred.
-The injured finger will be examined.
-The doctor will order x-rays of the finger to determine which bones are broken and the type of fracture.
+Your doctor will ask about your symptoms, your physical activity and how the injury occurred.
+X-rays can determine which bones are broken and the type of fracture.

-Extra support may be needed to protect, support, and keep your finger in line while it heals.
+You may need extra support to protect, support and keep your finger in line while it heals.
 Supportive steps may include buddy taping (your injured finger is taped to healthy fingers next to it), or a splint or cast.

 Rest and Recovery

 Healing time varies by age and your overall health.
-Children and people in better overall health heal faster.
 In general, it takes up to 6-8 weeks for a fractured finger to heal.

 To help reduce your chance of finger fractures, take these steps:

 - Do not put yourself at risk for trauma to the bone.